sskibin22/My-malloc-Project/README.md

     b) malloc(k) correctly allocates k bytes of memory from the (simulated) heap

         -> When the user requests allocations of various sizes and writes data to the allocated memory locations, the user should be able to read back the correct data from those locations.
 The set_diff_value_types() function in basic_tests.c performs this test.
-The user is prompted for a number of elements n. malloc() is then called to request three allocations: one of size n ints, one of size n chars, and one of size n floats.
-The chunks referenced by the pointers returned by malloc() are populated with increasing sequences of the respective datatypes (1, 2, 3, ...; A, B, C, ...; 0.5, 1.5, 2.5, ...).
-The contents of each chunk are then printed to the screen.
-A successful result is a printout of the entirety of each of the entered sequences.
-An unsuccessful result is any other output.

         -> A secondary test is to ensure that when a user requests an allocation of k bytes, the number of bytes between the pointer to that memory chunk and a pointer to the next chunk in memory is at least k plus the size of the header.
 Test 2 of the normal_ops() function in basic_tests.c performs a specific instance of this test.